harigator/ExtCore-Sample-Accounting/README.md

 modular and extendable web applications based on ASP.NET Core.
 It is built using the best and the most modern tools and languages (Visual Studio 2019, C# etc).
 Join our team!

-This is the ExtCore framework advanced sample accounting web application:
+This is the ExtCore framework advanced sample accounting web application, test commit:

 ![Advanced sample accounting web application](extcore_sample_accounting.png)